rafaello666/stronaszczepanek/README.md

 ## Usage

 To use the HTML files, simply open them in a web browser.
-You can navigate through the different pages by clicking on the links provided within the HTML files.
-Each page is designed to provide specific information or functionality related to the website.
+You can navigate through the different pages by clicking on the links provided in the navigation menus.
+Each HTML file represents a specific page of the personal website of Kinga Szczepanek.

 ## Contribution Guidelines

-We welcome contributions to this repository.
+Contributions to this repository are welcome.
 If you would like to contribute, please follow these guidelines:

-1. Fork the repository and create a new branch for your changes.
+1. Fork the repository.
-2. Make your changes and ensure that they follow the existing coding style and conventions.
+2. Create a new branch for your feature or bug fix.
-3. Test your changes to ensure that they work as expected.
+3. Make your changes and commit them with descriptive commit messages.
-4. Submit a pull request with a clear description of your changes and the purpose they serve.
+4. Push your changes to your forked repository.
-5. Be responsive to any feedback or questions regarding your pull request.
+5. Submit a pull request with a detailed description of your changes.